-The Renaissance Foundation (TRF) is a private, non-profit foundation with an office and staff located in Portland, Oregon.
+The Renaissance Foundation (TRF) is a private, non-profit foundation with an office and staff located in Portland, Oregon, as well as staff in Chicago, IL.
 Co-trustees, and husband and wife, Irving Levin and Stephanie Fowler created the foundation in 2001 to promote educational access, service to those in need, and environmental preservation.
-The foundation’s primary work is providing scholarships through the Renaissance Scholars Program for high-achieving, first-generation college students.
-Since the first scholarship in 2005, TRF has helped support nearly 475 students at colleges all over the US, primarily in the Portland Metropolitan area.
+The foundation’s primary work is providing scholarships through the Renaissance Scholars Program (RSP) for high-achieving, first-generation college students.
+Since the first scholarship in 2005, RSP has helped support nearly 620 students at colleges all over the US, primarily in the Portland Metropolitan area.

 Core values: Education, Social Justice, Equity and Inclusion, Environmental Justice, Human Services